skip to main content

 Q03.
 At work, I have the opportunity to do what I do best every day.

-Problem: The percentage of K-12 educators who strongly agreed that their work allows them to do what they do best every day decreased by 17% compared to early 2020 before the pandemic began.
+Problem: The percentage of K-12 educators who strongly agreed that their work allows them to do what they do best every day has decreased by 17% since 2020.

 The job description of a K-12 educator shifted both quickly and dramatically during the pandemic.
 A snapshot in the same classroom would look wildly different across 2017, 2020 and 2023.
 Teachers’ responsibilities evolved in a way that distanced them from the students, colleagues and career they signed up for, moving away from the role where they could once use their talents and strengths in the “typical” classroom setting.